Create driving scenario

 These values are with respect to the WGS84 reference ellipsoid, which is a standard ellipsoid used by GPS data.

-roadNetwork function.
-If you specify to import roads by
+If you import roads by specifying coordinates, then the

 By specifying these coordinates as the origin in the